k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Upgrade/Fabric_Space_Upgrade.md

 #### Step 2: Check the Current Version of the Deployment

-1. In order to check which version of the Fabric deployment is currently running, use the following command with a filter to display the image version:
+1. To check which version of the Fabric deployment is currently running, use the following command with a filter to display the image version:
    ```bash
    kubectl get deployment fabric-deployment -n space-k2view -o=jsonpath='{.spec.template.spec.containers[0].image}'
    ```